lnatero/typst-templates/README.md

 # :page_facing_up: typst-templates
-A collection of different templates made for Typst
+A collection of different templates made for Typst.

 ## :memo: Usage